 Sound strange?
 Every culture in the world has odd and unique superstitions and Korea is certainly no exception.
 Here are 5 Korean superstitions that you probably weren’t aware of.

-4. Want to kill someone discreetly?
-Write their name with a red ink pen!
-Another deadly Korean superstition is writing a living person’s name in red.
+Ready to kill someone discreetly?
+Another deadly Korean superstition is writing a living person’s name in red ink.
 Traditional Korean culture uses red to write the names of the dead and doing the opposite (writing the names of the living) is a big no-no and considered very unlucky and potentially life threatening.
 I wonder how many Korean’s have tried killing their foes by repeatedly writing their name in red, unfortunately we couldn’t find any statistics on the subject.
 If you’re teaching English in Korea then we strongly discourage you from using a red pen at school.
 If you mistakenly write a student’s name in red they may assume you want them dead.